SuperDARN/rst/docs/dev/pull_request.md

   - If at least 2 people have "approved" the code, anyone (including the code author) may merge it
 - Make sure your code is complete before creating a PR (to reduce additional commit emails)
 - Make sure your code is tested on various operating systems if needed
-- Optional code is reviewed in a Code Review
+- Optional: code is reviewed in a Code Review